truthcoin/www.truthcoin.info/papers/index.md

 ## [PM Myths](4_PM_Myths.pdf)

 Again, PMs are misunderstood.
-Please don't embarass yourself by making one of the three mistakes I write about here.
+Please don't embarrass yourself by making one of the three mistakes I write about here.

 ## [Truthcoin Whitepaper](5_PM_Manipulation.pdf)